Updated 16 April, 2022

 ܩܘ݂ܝܵܡܵܐ ܕܟܠ ܚܕܵܐ ܐܘ݂ܡܬܵܐ ܬܸܠܝܵܐ ܝܠܹܗ ܒܠܸܫܵܢܘ݁ܗ، ܘܠܸܫܵܢܵܐ ܒܟܬܝ݂ܵܒ݂ܵܬܘ݂ܗܝ ܘܒܣܸܦܪܵܝܘ݂ܬܘ݂ܗܝ. ܚܲܕ ܠܸܫܵܢܵܐ ܕܠܐ ܟܬܝܼ̈ܒܹܬܵܐ، ܐܲܝܟ ܚܲܕ ܟܲܪܡܵܐ ܝܠܹܗ ܕܠܵܐ ܢܵܛܘܿܪܹ̈ܐ. ܐܵܗܵܐ ܒܸܬ ܦܵܐܹܣ ܐ݇ܟ݂ܝܼܠܵܐ ܒܓܸܠܹ̈ܐ ܫܹܐܕܵܢܹ̈ܐ، ܘܠܸܫܵܢܵܐ ܒܚܵܒܪܹ̈ܐ ܢܘ݂ܼܟܪ݂̈ܵܝܹܐ.

-The Syriac alphabet is a writing system primarily used to write the Syriac language from the 1st century AD.
-It is one of the Semitic abjads descending from the Aramaic alphabet through the Palmyrene alphabet, and it shares similarities with the Phoenician, Hebrew, Arabic and the traditional Mongolian scripts.
+Primarily used to write the Syriac language from the 1st century AD, Syriac is one of the Semitic abjads descending from the Aramaic alphabet through the Palmyrene alphabet, and it shares similarities with the Phoenician, Hebrew, Arabic and the traditional Mongolian scripts.

-Syriac is used for a number of languages.
-The Syriac language itself has two dialects, which are very similar, with almost no differences in grammar or vocabulary, but there are differences in pronunciation.
+The Syriac language has two dialects, which are very similar, with almost no differences in grammar or vocabulary, but there are differences in pronunciation.

-Garshuni texts are Arabic written in the Syriac script.
+Garshuni (ܓܪܫܘܢܝ) texts are Arabic written in the Syriac script.
+When Arabic began to be the dominant spoken language in the Fertile Crescent after the Islamic conquest, texts were often written in Arabic using the Syriac script as knowledge of the Arabic alphabet was not yet widespread.
 It is currently used for writing Arabic liturgical texts amongst the Syriac-speaking Christians.
 A large corpus of manuscripts ranging from the 8th century till the modern day exists in Garshuni.
 Garshuni employs two additional letters and the Arabic set of vowels and combining marks.n,6

 Words in Syriac are separated by spaces.